Unsure where you owe sales or use tax

 How to identify sales tax and use tax exposure

-Sales tax and use tax exposure exists when a business has an obligation to register, file, or remit tax but has not fully met that obligation.
+Sales tax and use tax exposure exists when business activity may have created obligations that were not fully met.
+Exposure often builds quietly as businesses grow, expand into new states, change sales channels, or rely on systems that do not surface compliance signals.
 Exposure is rarely obvious.
 It typically develops over time as businesses grow, expand into new states, change how they sell, or rely on systems that do not track compliance signals accurately.
 Identifying exposure is not about panic or immediate filing.
 It is about understanding where obligations may exist so informed decisions can be made.

 What sales tax and use tax exposure actually means